someodd/someodd.github.io/showcase/_posts/2024-03-10-gopherden.md

 You can try out a live server running `gopherden`!
 You just need a Gopher client!

-You can use `gopher` (`sudo apt-get install gopher`) and then use `gopher -p "/" someodd.duckdns.org 7070`.
+You can use `gopher` (`sudo apt-get install gopher`) and then use `gopher -p "/" gopher.someodd.zip 7070`.

 You could also use [Lagrange](https://gmi.skyjake.fi/lagrange/), which has a client for Linux, MacOS, Windows, Android, and iOS.
 Then visit:

-gopher://someodd.duckdns.org:7070/1/
+gopher://gopher.someodd.zip:7070/

 Below is a photo of me using Lagrange to visit the forum on my phone: